List of Fables characters: Rapunzel

 Cursed by Frau Totenkinder (for displeasing her by being a 'slutty little girl'), Rapunzel's hair is constantly growing, at a rate of four inches an hour, so she has to live under the most restrictive conditions to prevent any mundanes from noticing.
-She has three haircuts each day.
 She was part of the group of Fables who were part of the last stand in the old territory and she was also present at the Remembrance Day for those who died in the battle at the Last Castle.
 It is revealed in Cinderella: From Fabletown with Love that Cinderella's Fairy Godmother showed Rapunzel's prince the way to the tower she was kept in, mainly to spite Frau Totenkinder.
 In Fairest it is revealed that Rapunzel does not believe Totenkinder has reformed, and has a disdain for her.
 It is also revealed that in order to survive the winter, Rapunzel's mother sold her for a handful of gold to Totenkinder to be the witch's apprentice.
 Rapunzel and the prince had a passionate love affair which resulted in Rapunzel's pregnancy.
 When Totenkinder found out, she threw Rapunzel out.
 Despite the bad history Rapunzel does call Totenkinder "Mom", though it could be to get on Totenkinder's good side.

 After being thrown out by Totenkinder, Rapunzel tried to find her lost lover.
 Unbeknownst to her, Cinderella's fairy godmother forbade the prince to contact Rapunzel again, as the godmother had "plans for her".
 No one would take the homeless Rapunzel in, because of her past as Totenkinder's ward.
 As Rapunzel was giving birth to her children, a strange woman came to her aid.
 The woman drugged her and stole the children, who were twin girls.
 Rapunzel spent centuries looking for her daughters across a hundred worlds.
 Eventually, she gave up and sailed off the edge of the world in a ship, planning to die.
 Instead, she washed up on the shore of one of The Hidden Kingdom, a Fable Homeland populated by people and creatures of Japanese mythology and culture.
 There, she became a member of the Emperor's court, and had a lesbian romance with a female kitsune named Tomoko.